FLAIR-IISc/Intro-to-NLP-Jan-2024/README.md

 The course project constitutes 35% of the overall score, where students—in groups of three—get a chance to apply the acquired knowledge for an application of their choice.
 Projects would typically involve human languages and deep learning.
 The project includes three milestones: (1) initial proposal (which will require a rough action plan and associated timelines); (2) a mid-term report and (3) a final report.
 Towards the end of the course, students would get a chance to showcase their research through poster presentations.

 Each team would get three late days for projects, no extensions will be offered (please don't even ask).
+After your late days expire, you can still submit your project but your obtained score would be divided by 2 if submitting after 1 day, and will be divided by 4 if submitting after 2 days.
+No submissions would be entertained after that.

 **Important dates**: